Maxime00/learning-user-safety/README.md

 rosbag record /joint_states
 ```

+mv filename ../new_folder
+rm filename

 ## Data processing

 Currently will only process User_1 data -> TODO : make user specific
+just make script that takes in user_number, checks for directories and adds them then calls processing and learning
+should have second argumetn to decide if it learns vel or acc-> need to add other learnign script - > give dsitinct names to data_dict
 ```console
 aica-docker connect learning-safety-margin-noetic-runtime
 cd src/learning_safety_margin/franka_env